 Connecting Minority Communities Pilot Program Notice of Funding Opportunity - 41 August 3, 2021 review of the project narrative and budget justification.
 Applications submitted by other than an eligible applicant will be eliminated from further review.
-NTIA may continue the initial administrative review process for an application that is timely submitted by an eligible applicant, but that is missing certain non-substantive information or documentation required by this NOFO.
+NTIA may continue the initial administrative review process for an application that is timely submitted by an eligible applicant, but that is missing certain information or documentation required by this NOFO; NTIA will request missing or incomplete information from the applicant as needed.
+The eligible applicant will have seven (7) calendar days to submit the missing or incomplete materials responsive to the NTIA request, unless this period is extended by NTIA.
+An eligible applicant's failure to submit the requested materials by the established deadline will result in NTIA's rejection of the application.
+Any application already submitted at the time this amendment is published will receive the same opportunity to submit missing or incomplete materials as all other applications.